 Kolbjørn Lyslo is an electronic music producer from Tromsø, Norway, was a key stakeholder in the Tromsø music community from the later eighties and worked with Aedena Cycle, Röyksopp and produces house music under the name of Doc L Junior.

 Hi Kolbjørn, what was it like growing up in Tromsø?
 Tromsø is a small town in the far north of Norway with more culture than most other towns this isolated from the rest of Europe or the rest of the world; it feels bigger than it is.
 Growing up in Tromsø we had a great sense of freedom and a lot of space to explore.
 Culturally, Tromsø was kind of avant-garde.
 When I was a kid, there was a lot of punk music.
 We had a local radio that played a lot of new stuff that people in this country had never heard.
-I remember I was about 9 and an older sister of a friend of mine gave me a tape with Depeche Mode on one side and The Cure on the other side.
+I remember I was about 9 and an older sister of a friend of mine gave me a cassette tape with Depeche Mode on one side and The Cure on the other side.
 And this kind of started the whole electronic music thing for me.
 I was 10 when I bought my first synthesiser, it was Poly 800 Korg.

 Did you look up to the previous generations?
 I knew them by face because Per was working in the record shop and had heard of Bjørn Torske because he was into Depeche Mode as well, we were kind of on our own.
 We had a covers band that played Depeche Mode music.
 After a while, I hooked up with Torbjørn Brundtland and Svein Berge and Gaute Barlindhaug, we hooked up with Bjørn Torske and Per Martinsen after that.
 We kind of knew that if we wanted to put out music then we could just do it.
 They just did it so why couldn’t we?
 So, yes, they did make an impression on us.
 There was this record shop called Rocky Plate Bar and the unique thing about this place was it was run by an English guy who ended up in Tromsø as a travelling DJ.
 There was a lot of travelling DJ’s from the UK and Australia in the hotel circuit and club circuit.
 In the eighties, they had nowhere to get their records.
 This guy, Andy Swatland settled in Tromsø and set up a direct import link with the UK supplying all the travelling DJ’s in northern and southern Norway as he imported stuff that never made it to the regular shops.
-So, Tromsø was very important for the DJ circuit as Rocky was the main store for that kind of electronic music.
+So, Tromsø became very important to the DJ circuit as Rocky Platebar was the main store for that kind of electronic music.
 I was just a kid then, but as I said I was into Depeche Mode and I found a lot of music that was hard to find in other Norwegian cities at that time.
 I bought my first house record at Rocky, the Whistle Song by Frank Knuckles.
 I remember it very well.